asemio/SZXX/README.md

 Not really.
 This file format seems almost designed to make streaming as difficult and inefficient as possible.

-Using 1 core on an older 2017 Macbook Pro, it processes a huge 107MB, 28-column x 1,048,576-row file in 170 seconds using 65MB of memory.
-The same file takes 80 seconds to open in LibreOffice using 2 cores and nearly 2GB of memory.
+Using 1 core on an older 2017 Macbook Pro, it processes an enormous 107MB, 28-column x 1,048,576-row file in 160 seconds using 35MB of memory.
+The same file takes 70 seconds to open in LibreOffice using 2 cores and 1.8GB of memory.